MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Senior DevOps & Full-stack Developer in Product Catalog Team*

-* Greenfield Kotlin backend & React frontend development of a product catalog for shop assistants
+* Greenfield Kotlin backend & React frontend development of a product catalog for shop assistants.
-* Setup of a continuous deployment pipeline in concourse CI as a template for other teams
+* Setup of a continuous deployment pipeline in concourse CI as a template for other teams.
-* Mentoring in kubernetes & cloud infrastructure in AWS
+* Mentoring in kubernetes & cloud infrastructure in AWS.

 ### Technologies